We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Grace Kelly

 We've tested glass vs. metal pans before.
-And while stoneware pie dishes (like the Made In, Le Creuset and Emile Henry) look great, looks don’t guarantee an evenly golden crust.
-During our oven test, we found stoneware pans heated up to higher temps, while the stainless steel Norpro pan actually had the lowest temp.
+And while stoneware pie dishes (like the Made In, Le Creuset, and Emile Henry) look great, looks don’t guarantee an evenly golden crust.
+During my oven test, I found stoneware pans heated up to higher temps, while the stainless steel Norpro pan actually had the lowest temp.
 So when a pie crust was placed in each pan and blind-baked, it was the metal pan that had the darkest (read: most golden and evenly cooked) crust.
-This is because metal is a better thermal conductor than stoneware; instead of retaining heat, it conducts it into your pie crust.
+This is because metal is a better thermal conductor than stoneware; instead of retaining heat, it conducts it into the pie crust.
 Conversely, the stoneware pans (as well as the glass pans) retained heat, not as effectively conducting it up to the crust.
 The Le Creuset (which was also the heaviest of the bunch) was the worst in this realm, with very pale crusts throughout testing.

 A Flat Edge Was More Versatile

 While a wavy-edged pan is lovely to behold, it’s only useful if you’re doing one kind of edge crimp.
-We preferred pans with flat edges, like the Norpro and Made In, since they allowed for more variation (and creativity!) when it came to crimping.
+I preferred pans with flat edges, like the Norpro and Made In, since they allowed for more variation (and creativity!) when it came to crimping.
 This same feature also makes it a bit easier to make chilled pies.

 Slanted Sides Made It Easy to Serve Slices